Katie B. Edwards: Journalism

+Edwards joined the UK edition of The Conversation as Commissioning Editor for Health and Medicine in January 2024.
+Since January 2026, she has co-hosted the Strange Health video podcast.

 Edwards has written widely for the Press, including The Guardian, The i Newspaper, The Daily Telegraph, The Washington Post, the New Statesman, The Independent, and Newsweek.

 Coverage of Depp V Heard US Defamation Trial

 Edwards wrote extensively on the Depp v.
 Heard trial in 2022 and was interviewed by news channels, including BBC Worldwide, TalkTV and numerous radio programmes, commenting on the ruling in April 2022.
 She also covered the impact of the trial in the months following its conclusion.

 Work On Accent Prejudice

 Edwards has publicly discussed her experience of accent prejudice in higher education and her articles have been cited in the media, in English language subject educational materials, and academic work on accentism.